C-EO/wor-flasher/README.md

 **Use a Linux machine to install Windows 10 or Windows 11 on a Raspberry Pi SD card.**

 ## 🚨 This repository is looking for a maintainer!
 **I don't use wor-flasher personally, and I don't have the time to maintain it.
 If you use wor-flasher, and you can read and understand the script, please contact me somehow and I can grant you write privileges to the repository.**
+Everyone is encouraged to use [the BVM project](https://github.com/Botspot/bvm) going forward.

 In 2020, this was flat-out impossible.
 In 2021, this required following [a complicated tutorial](https://worproject.com/guides/how-to-install/from-other-os).